Walking – it’s not just exercise.

 It is all relative.
 There will always be the “Have’s” and “Have Not’s.”

 Walking in suburbia is a great way to expose ourselves to different lifestyles and ways of living.

 Although we may always be on the outside – physically and socially – it gives us some level of contact, and that gives us something to think about.
 From every home – whether we appraise it or critique it – we can learn, or assimilate, something.

 I like that front door… that colour is nice… that extension works well…I wouldn’t have gone with those windows… solar panels – good idea… this would make a good doer-upper...

 Through the change of seasons I am still walking.

 The houses on my various routes are now all so familiar.
 Christmas trees in the windows, fairy lights in the gardens.
 Trees that drop their leaves in autumn and are bare through winter, buds and leaves bright and green in spring and summer.

-In the pandemic, when everything seem to stop, nature carried on through all seasons.
-Appearing in the garden, in sequence: snowdrops, camellia, daffodils, cherry blossom, clematis, azalea, rhododendrons, lilies, and geraniums…
+In the pandemic when everything seemed to stop, nature carried on through all seasons.
+Appearing in the garden, in sequence, were snowdrops, camellia, daffodils, cherry blossom, clematis, azalea, rhododendrons, lilies, and geraniums…

-The pandemic limited our social outlook so we all became more focused on our homes.
-But we also noticed other people’s homes more.
+The pandemic limited our social outlook and we were forcibly more focused on our own homes.
+But it also meant we noticed other people’s homes more.

-And…if one comes up for sale, of course we will check out the estate agents website.
+And of course we will check out the estate agents’ website.
 Just to see….